carvel-dev/carvel/README.md

 Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.

-Carvel eases lifecycle management of your Kubernetes workloads.
-The origin of Carvel begins with Dmitriy Kalinin and Nima Kaviani not being satisfied with existing tools to deploy Kubernetes workloads.
-These tools were monolithic, error-prone, and hard to debug.
-Carvel promises a better way, one that extracts common app configuration into a library for use by all your applications.

 This is a list of repos associated with the [Carvel](https://carvel.dev) project.

 * [ytt](https://github.com/vmware-tanzu/carvel-ytt) - Template and overlay Kubernetes configuration via YAML structures, not text documents